microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Including `.js` files with `--allowJS`

-Often there are external source files in your project that may not be authored in TypeScript; or you can be in the middle of converting a JS code base into TS, but you still want to bundle all outputs in a single file along with your other TS sources.
+Often there are external source files in your project that may not be authored in TypeScript.
+Alternatively, you might be in the middle of converting a JS code base into TS, but still want to bundle all your JS code into a single file with the output of your new TS code.

 `.js` files are now allowed as input to `tsc`.
 The TypeScript compiler checks the input `.js` files for syntax errors, and emits valid output based on the `--target` and `--module` flags.
 The output can be combined with other `.ts` files as well.
-Source maps are generated for `.js` files as well as `.ts` files.
+Source maps are still generated for `.js` files just like with `.ts` files.

 ## Custom JSX factories using `--reactNamespace`